vye-ad/capstone/README.md

 edit, and delete your own trips — bilingual-plus (English, French, Spanish) and multi-currency.
 Built as a solo, 4-week capstone project.

-> **Status:** in progress (Week 4 — polish).
-All graded must-haves (Weeks
-> 1-3) are complete, deployed, and verified live.
-Remaining: page
-> transitions, an optional 3D globe, and automated tests if time allows —
-> see `DEVELOPMENT.md` §15 for the full checklist.

 ## Screenshots

 | | |